Monday, March 1, 2021

 ---

 In 2014, I was happy with my job in Chicago.
-I converted kids’ print magazine content to digital format and added interactive stories, games, and videos.
+I edited kids’ print magazine content into digital format and added interactive elements, games, and videos.
 It was a rewarding job that allowed me to flex my creative muscle.
-After I graduated college, I received weekly job alerts just to keep an eye on my prize.
+After I graduated college, I received weekly job alerts for my dream company just to keep an eye on the prize.

-In February, I received an alert for a “Creative Development Specialist.”
-After reading over the description—describing duties like managing and creating marketing materials including retail pieces, online content, and videos--I decided to throw my hat in the ring.
+In February, I received an email for a “Creative Development Specialist.”
+After reading over the description—describing duties like managing and creating marketing materials including retail pieces, online content, and videos—I decided to throw my hat in the ring.

 [The job description]